rapidsai/cudf/cpp/examples/1billion/README.md

 https://github.com/gunnarmorling/1brc

 The examples load the 1 billion row text file using the CSV reader.
-The file contains around 400 unique city names (string type) along with various temperature values (float type).
+The file contains around 400 unique city names (string type) along with random temperature values (float type).
-Once loaded, the examples performs groupby aggregations to find the min, max, and average temperature for each city.
+Once loaded, the examples performs groupby aggregations to find the minimum, maximum, and average temperature for each city.

 There are three examples included:
+1. `brc.cpp`
-1. brc.cpp - loads the file in one call to the CSV reader This generally requires a large amount of available GPU memory.
+   Loads the file in one call to the CSV reader.
+   This generally requires a large amount of available GPU memory.
+2. `brc_chunks.cpp`
-2. brc_chunks.cpp - loads and processes the file in chunks The number of chunks to use is parameter to the executable
+   Loads and processes the file in chunks.
+   The number of chunks to use is a parameter to the executable.
+3. `brc_pipeline.cpp`
-3. brc_pipeline.cpp - loads and processes the file in chunks with separate threads/streams
+   Loads and processes the file in chunks with separate threads/streams.
    The number of chunks and number of threads to use are parameters to the executable.

 An input file can be generated using the instructions from